automl/quicktunetool/docs/reference/index.md

 # Code References

-This section provides references for the core code components of Quick-Tune-Tool, detailing the primary modules and classes that make up the tool's architecture.
+This section provides references for the core components of Quick-Tune-Tool, describing the primary modules and classes that make up the tool's architecture.
 The code is organized into three main parts: **Optimizers**, **Predictors**, and **Tuners**.

 ---